aubreymoore/USFS-Suggestions-2021/crb drone surveys.md

 Coconut rhinoceros beetle damage, such as v-shaped cuts to fronds and bore holes in crowns, is distinctive and is easily detected by trained observers.

 Bimonthy CRB damage surveys on Guam use an innovative method.
 High definition digital images are recorded along roadsides of all major routes at a rate of one per second by a smart phone attached to a vehicle.
-Later, a computer program developed using an artificial intelligence technique called *deep learning* examines every image, finds all coconut palms, measures CRB damage to each palm, and generates an interactive map which is published on the internet ([Click here to see an example map]()).
+Later, a computer program developed using an artificial intelligence technique called *deep learning* examines every image, finds all coconut palms, measures CRB damage to each palm, and generates an interactive web map which is published on the internet ([Click here to see an example map]()).

 Roadside damage surveys are useful for rapid island-wide CRB damage monitoring on Guam.
 But use of aerial drone imagery would allow rapid automated surveys in off-road areas.
 Such a system my be key to success of eradication attempts, such as the one on Rota.
 In addition, this system could also be used for eraly detection monitoring.